rhempel/growrepo/README.md

 I've extended the metaphor a bit further because I actually need to create a variety of package lists that satisfy different target requirements, such as:

-- The official Debian package repository (i386 amd64)
+- The official Debian Jessie package repository (i386 amd64)
+- The official Ubuntu Trusty package repository (i386 amd64)
+- The offical Trusty Updates and Security repos (amd64)
 - The ev3dev specific package repository (amd64 armel)
 - The third party repos for other packages (i386 amd64 armel)